sreeharsha-rav/sw_basics/README.md

 - Hash maps

 ## Algorithms
 Algorithms are step-by-step procedures that can be followed systematically to produce a desired output.
+Mentioned below are some examples of well-known algorithms.

-**Searching**: Search for a given input element within an array and get back it's location/index within the array.
+**Searching**: search for a given input element within an array and get back it's location/index within the array.
 - Linear Search
 - Binary Search